naysaalex/fitforge/README.md

 - **AI-generated 2-week plans** — personalized workouts and daily meals based on your metrics, goals, and meal prep preferences
 - **Cycle syncing** — automatically calculates your menstrual phase day-by-day across the full 14-day plan and adapts workouts and nutrition accordingly
 - **Calendar & list view** — toggle between a 14-day calendar grid and a scrollable list; tap any day to expand workouts and meals
-- **Workout images** — real exercise photos loaded from Pexels for each workout
 - **Recipe links** — every meal links to an AllRecipes search
 - **Biweekly check-in** — update your metrics, correct your cycle phase if needed, and regenerate a fresh plan
 - **Cloud storage** — all data saved to Firebase; persists across devices and browser refreshes